daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 ![Quantity Ordered by Product](https://user-images.githubusercontent.com/70437668/138536541-21ad08be-924e-419d-88b2-79b21f484a78.jpg)

 There is a correlation between the Products' Prices and their Volumes.
 The AA and AAA Batteries had the highest Volumes Ordered while other pricey products had both low quantities and revenues.
-As we do not have other data of other factors or criteria such as brand quality to research and analyze further, so far that is the sum-up of our conclusion.
+As I do not have other data of other factors or criteria such as brand quality to research and analyze further, so far that is the sum-up of our conclusion.

 ### Dashboard - Hourly Sales Revenue and Quantity Ordered by Product: